Hercules: Germanic association

 Some have taken this as Tacitus equating the Germanic Þunraz with Hercules by way of interpretatio romana.

 In the Roman era Hercules' Club amulets appear from the 2nd to 3rd century, distributed over the empire (including Roman Britain, cf. Cool 1986), mostly made of gold, shaped like wooden clubs.
 A specimen found in Köln-Nippes bears the inscription "DEO HER[culi]", confirming the association with Hercules.

-In the 5th to 7th centuries, during the Migration Period, the amulet is theorized to have rapidly spread from the Elbe Germanic area across Europe.
+In the 5th to 7th centuries, during the Migration Period, the amulet is theorised to have rapidly spread from the Elbe Germanic area across Europe.
 These Germanic "Donar's Clubs" were made from deer antler, bone or wood, more rarely also from bronze or precious metals.
-The amulet type is replaced by the Viking Age Thor's hammer pendants in the course of the Christianization of Scandinavia from the 8th to 9th century.
+The amulet type is replaced by the Viking Age Thor's hammer pendants in the course of the Christianisation of Scandinavia from the 8th to 9th century.